venkys24/venkys_project_1/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

 ## 🚀 Overview
-cybersecurity support tools for offensive attacks
+This repository contains various cybersecurity tools for penetration testing and security assessments.
+These tools are intended for ethical use only and should be employed responsibly.

 ## 🔧 Installation